kikid123/test-repo1/README.md

 A change from gitBash
 Another change trying to makke a conflict
 Another one
-A change from the new branch!
+A change from the new branch!!